core-wg/oscore/draft-ietf-core-object-security.md

 1. Process outer Block options according to {{RFC7959}}, until all blocks of the protected CoAP message have been received, see {{block-options}}.

 2. Retrieve the Recipient Context associated with the Token.
+Decompress the COSE Object ({{app-compression}}).

 3. For Observe notifications, verify the Sequence Number in the 'Partial IV' parameter as described in {{sequence-numbers}}.